thenu-k/laravelPilot/readme.md

     the 'Accept' : 'application/json' header
-    to automatically create multiple routes for the controller we use create a resource route to view the routes we use php artisan route:list
+    to automatically create multiple routes for the controller we use create a resource route to view the routes we use php artisan route:list when using the update route, the request must be a form, and not a json request